clueboard/milc/README.md

 have some arguments that use `action='store_true'` and others that use `action='store_boolean'`.
-With autocommand you have to use `@autocommand(add_nos=True)` which generates `--no-<arg>` flags for every argument that has a boolean as a default.
+With autocommand you have to use `@autocommand(add_nos=True)` which generates `--no-<arg>` flags for every argument that has a boolean as a default, you can't mix boolean arguments and enable arguments.

 Autocommand does not support a configuration file or logging.